volles-kaennchen/memory-game/README.md

-# memory-game-
+# Memory Game

-simple memory game with HTML, CSS and Javascript
+An simple memory game with HTML, CSS and Javascript.
+Feel free to downlad.

+####Credits to Coding Artist and Amit Patel